PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-05 16:34:40
+Last updated: 2024-04-05 16:35:14
-Random Quote: You want to dismantle an empire?
-Divide it! - Guillermo Gonzalez Calderoni
+Random Quote: Stannis Baratheon with a grievance was like a mastiff with a bone; he gnawed it down to splinters.  -  Jon Snow